-This is the best vegan chili recipe for vegans and meat eaters alike!
+The ultimate vegan chili recipe for vegans and meat eaters alike!
 Ultra hearty and craveable, it's packed with loads of veggies, beans, and plant-based Beyond meat simmering in a thick, rich and smoky chili sauce.
-It's the ultimate vegan chili recipe that's easy to make, protein rich, gluten free, and so delicious even meat lovers devour it!!
+Easy, protein rich, gluten free, and oh so delicious!!

 Chili is one of my all time favorite comfort foods!
 It's so versatile plus quick and easy to make at home from scratch!
-This simple, meatless 3 bean chili recipe makes a big batch and is always a crowd pleaser especially when served with homemade vegan cornbread!
+This super meaty vegan chili recipe makes a big batch and is always a crowd pleaser especially when served with homemade vegan cornbread!

-While it simmers on the stovetop or in the crockpot, make some rice, rustic bread, flaky biscuits, garlicky breadsticks or pillowy soft dinner rolls to serve alongside for a cozy, satisfying weeknight-friendly dinner.
+While it simmers on the stovetop or in the crockpot, make some rice, rustic bread, flaky vegan biscuits, garlicky breadsticks or pillowy soft dinner rolls to serve alongside for a cozy, satisfying weeknight dinner.

 One of the best things about homemade chili is it's totally customizable!
-Make it thick, rich, light, mild, spicy, gluten-free, oil-free, soy-free, dairy-free, plant-based, vegetarian - you get the picture.
-No matter your eating preference, this recipe works!
+Make it thick, rich, mild, spicy, gluten free, oil free, meat free, dairy free, plant based - you get the picture.
+No matter your eating preference, this meaty vegetarian chili recipe works!

-Other delicious plant-based meat alternatives include: Impossible Foods ground meat, tofu crumbles, mince, tempeh or beefless ground beef crumbles, veggie ground, TVP, Beyond sausages, Field Roast sausages or similar.
+- Other delicious plant-based meat alternatives include: Impossible Foods ground meat, tofu crumbles, veggie mince, tempeh or beefless ground beef crumbles, veggie ground, Beyond sausages, Field Roast sausages or similar.

 How to Make Vegan Chili!

-Follow these easy, step-by-step instructions to make your own big pot of nourishing meatless vegan chili.
+Follow these easy, step-by-step instructions to make your own big pot of nourishing vegan veggie chili.
 The whole house will smell incredible in no time!

 - Saute the onions, garlic, carrots, and celery in oil in a large Dutch oven or pot.